 At the University of New Haven, we help you achieve proficiency in the foreign language of your choice through a combination of coursework and experiential learning.

 Imagine yourself speaking Chinese in Shanghai... or Arabic in Dubai.
 What about Russian in St. Petersburg?
 At the University of New Haven, our students can choose from eight different language options.
 Why not minor in Chinese, Arabic, Russian, Italian or Spanish?
 Our students can also study Farsi, French, and German.

-…or Arabic in Dubai.
-What about Russian in St. Petersburg?
-At UNH, our students can minor in Chinese, Arabic, Russian, and Spanish and also study Italian, German, and French languages through methods that frequently immerse them in the language and culture they are learning.
-What better place to learn Italian than by attending the UNH Prato campus near Florence, Italy.
+No matter what language you choose, our talented instructors teach through methods that frequently immerse students in the language and culture they are learning.
+What better place to learn Italian than by attending the University of New Haven Prato campus in Italy's beautiful Tuscany region?
 Speak, breathe, and soak-in the Italian language and culture while taking classes lead by University faculty.

 Whether studying Italian in Prato, or at our main campus, you’ll learn from dynamic instructors, who not only teach the language but also stress the cultural dimensions that are essential to truly understanding its nuances.
 In addition to the enriching academic and cultural advantages of learning a foreign language there’s another, more practical side to foreign language proficiency — your marketability.